French 3 upper: practise and consolidate: module 3

 When I've finished, what course can I do next?

-A French 4 course depending on level achieved.
-Please ask your tutor for advice.
-Enrol as soon as possible as places cannot be guaranteed.
+A French 4 course depending on level achieved or an exam course.
+Please ask your tutor for advice if you are unsure about what to do next.
+It is best to enrol as soon as you can as places cannot be guaranteed.

 Pierre studied towards a "Licence de Langue, Littérature et Civilisations anglo-saxonne" at Grenoble University in the early 1980s.
 He moved to Paris in 1986 where he worked in the field of Corporate and Financial Communication, first as an editor-in-chief for a specialised publishing company, and later as an executive in charge of Corporate and Financial Communication for a large national financial institution.
 In the early 1990s, he gave it all up and moved to the UK (an ambition since I was a teenager) and started teaching French in a private language school, then as a secondary school classroom teacher.
 He then went on to study and in 2010, he gained the Dip Trans IoLET (the Chartered Institute of Linguists Diploma in Translation).
 In 2013, he decided to resume his teaching career, albeit choosing to do so in the Life Long Learning sector.
 Pierre believes that learning and teaching a foreign language is (but not limited to) about having fun, expanding personal communication skills, seeing and understanding things from a different cultural perspective.